databyrd/databyrd-coding-test/README.md

-# UI Coding Exercise #
+# Coding Exercise #

 The purpose of this exercise is to test your familiarity with full-stack development.
-You'll be building a small cocktail drinks listing app using frameworks of your choice and the Cocktaildb public API.
+You'll be building a small cocktail drinks listing app using Vue front end and PHP backend  and the Cocktaildb public API.

 ### Functional Requirements ###